KevinAbrahamRepo/Data-Analytics-Projects/Supervised Models/Traffic Demographics/README.md

 ### Road Traffic Accident Density by Location:
 ![Picture3](https://user-images.githubusercontent.com/15803839/64131248-6a5fdf80-cd95-11e9-8194-0d01354566f9.png)

-**Top Locations:**
-Birmingham, London, Leeds, Newcastle
+***Top Locations:** Birmingham, London, Leeds, Newcastle*

 ### Weather Conditions:
 ![Picture4](https://user-images.githubusercontent.com/15803839/64131249-6df36680-cd95-11e9-9d70-9815beead301.png)

 *I would imagine that as weather conditions get worse, accidents reported would likely increase.
 However, the data suggests that most accidents occured when the conditions were perfectly normal especially during peak rush hours as observed earlier obove.
 Now it can also be argued that fewer cars may have been on the roads when driving conditions were poor.
-Sadly the dataset does not provide an average count of vehicles on the road for a particular period of time.*
+Unfortunately the dataset does not provide a count of vehicles on the road for those periods.*

 ### Road Types with Most Accidents Reported (Tree map):
 ![Picture8](https://user-images.githubusercontent.com/15803839/64207763-466ecd80-ce6b-11e9-908c-c52b625919aa.png)

-**For more visuals of analysis, check out the 'EDA_Visuals' folder ! **

 ### Optiomal Features Suggestion through RFECV - Logistic Regression:
 ![Picture5](https://user-images.githubusercontent.com/15803839/64131250-70ee5700-cd95-11e9-9c6f-912f40feefc7.png)